Now that your anti-cancer kitchen is brimming with small red and yellow onions, the obvious question is: Should you cook

 But the enzymes are very sensitive to heat.

-While eating alliums raw is the best way to optimize sulfur compounds, onions have another trait going for them that its garlic cousin appears to lack.
-Onions are rich in quercetin, which acts as an antioxidant and anti-inflammatory, inhibits estrogen and helps keep cancer cells from using glucose and fatty acids as fuel.
+While eating alliums raw may be the best way to optimize sulfur compounds, onions have another trait going for them that its garlic cousin appears to lack.
+Onions are rich in quercetin, a phytonutrient that acts as an antioxidant and anti-inflammatory, inhibits harmful estrogens and helps keep cancer cells from using glucose and fatty acids as fuel.